aws-samples/eks-workshop/content/beginner/085_scaling_karpenter/automatic_node_provisioning.md

 {{% /notice %}}

 All this instances are the suitable instances that reduce the waste of resources (memory and CPU) for the pod submitted.
-If you are interested in Algorithms, internally Karpenter is using a [First Fit Decreasing (FFD)](https://en.wikipedia.org/wiki/ Bin_packing_problem#First_Fit_Decreasing_(FFD)) approach.
+If you are interested in Algorithms, internally Karpenter is using a [First Fit Decreasing (FFD)](https://en.wikipedia.org/wiki/Bin_packing_problem#First_Fit_Decreasing_(FFD)) approach.
 Note however this can change in the future.

 We did not set Karpenter Provisioner to use specific `instance-types` [requirement section in the Provisioner to filter the type of instances](https://karpenter.sh/docs/provisioner-crd/#instance-types).
 This means that Karpenter will use the default value of instances types to use.
 The default value includes all instance types with the exclusion of metal (non-virtualized), [non-HVM](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/virtualization_types.html), and GPU instances.Internally Karpenter used **EC2 Fleet in Instant mode** to provision the instances.
 You can read more about EC2 Fleet Instant mode [**here**](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instant-fleet.html).
 Here are a few properties to mention about EC2 Fleet instant mode that are key for Karpenter.

 * EC2 Fleet instant mode provides a synchronous call to procure instances this simplifies and avoid error when provisioning instances.
 For those of you familiar with [Cluster Autoscaler on AWS](https://github.com/kubernetes/autoscaler/blob/c4b56ea56136681e8a8ff654dfcd813c0d459442/cluster-autoscaler/cloudprovider/aws/auto_scaling_groups.go#L33-L36), you may know about how it uses `i-placeholder` to coordinate instances that have been created in asynchronous ways.

 * The call to EC2 Fleet in instant mode is done using `capacity-optimized-prioritized` selecting the instances that reduce the likelihood of provisioning an extremely large instance. `Capacity-optimized` allocation strategies select instances from the Spot capacity pools with optimal capacity for the number of instances launched thus reducing the frequency of Spot terminations for the instances selected.
-You can read more about [Allocation Strategies here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-fleet-allocation-strategy.html)
+You can read more about Allocation Strategies [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-fleet-allocation-strategy.html).

 * Calls to EC2 Fleet in instant mode are not considered as Spot fleets.
 They do not count towards the Spot Fleet limits.
 The implication is that Karpenter can make calls to this API as many times over time as needed.